cytoscape-ci/service-idmapping/README.md

 Options

 * id - ID of this service (e.g., _idmapping_)
+* ip - IP address of this server
 * ver - version of this API (e.g., _v1_)
 * port - Port number of this service
 * agent - Location of elsa instance